Arun Khetarpal: Death

 Then he set about destroying the remaining enemy tanks.
-The last enemy tank, which he shot, was barely 100 metres from his position.
+The last enemy tank which he shot was barely 100 metres from his position.
 At this stage, his tank received a second hit and he was seriously injured.
 The officer met his death trying to deny the Pakistani Army its desired breakthrough.

 Khetarpal's body and his tank, named "Famagusta", were later captured by Pakistan and eventually returned to the Indian military.
-This tank is on display back in India now.
+This tank is on display in India now.

 For his conspicuous bravery and extreme gallantry in the face of fierce and unrelenting attacks and assaults by the enemy (the Pakistani military), Khetarpal was honoured with India's most-prestigious and highest-standard military medal for courage and gallantry, the Param Vir Chakra, posthumously.

-Arun Khetarpal's body was cremated on 17 December near the Samba district and his ashes were sent to his family, who were unaware of his death until 26 December.
+Arun Khetarpal's body was cremated on 17-December near Samba district and his ashes were sent to his family, who were unaware of his death until 26 December.

 The crew of the Famagusta was Sowar Prayag Singh (the driver), Sowar Nand Singh (the radio operator), Sowar Nathu Singh (the gunner) and 2nd/Lt.
 Arun Khetarpal, the tank's commander.
 Nand Singh was first casualty (killed in action; KIA) when the tank was fatally hit in the final encounter with Pakistani Army Major Nasser's Patton tank.
 Arun was the second one to be killed after he sustained severe injuries when his tank was knocked out and eventually succumbed to his wounds.
 Both Prayag Singh and Nathu Singh were also badly wounded but survived and were captured by Pakistani troops who seized the Famagusta.